Diane Crump

-Diane Crump (born May 18, 1948 in Milford, Connecticut) is an American jockey and horse trainer.
+Diane Crump (May 18, 1948 – January 1, 2026) was an American jockey and horse trainer.
 In 1969 Crump was the first woman to ride in a pari-mutuel race in the United States; her participation in the event was so contested that she required a full police escort through the crowds at the Hialeah Park Race Track.
-She went on to be the first woman to ride in the Kentucky Derby (in 1970).
+In 1970 she became the first woman to ride in the Kentucky Derby.
 Crump briefly retired in 1985 to become a horse trainer, but returned to riding and was a professional jockey until retiring in 1999.
-She now runs an equine sales business.
+She ran an equine sales business.